Ph.D., 2014, University of Wisconsin–Madison (Ronald T. Raines)

 Postdoctorate, 2014–2017, The Scripps Research Institute (Dale L. Boger)

-Medicinal Chemistry: Construction of novel selenium-containing scaffolds with useful redox properties and therapeutic applications.
+Medicinal Chemistry: The design and synthesis of novel selenium-containing scaffolds with useful redox properties and therapeutic applications.

-Synthetic Methodology Development: New methods involving electrophilic selenium catalysis for accessing privileged heterocyclic scaffolds via key C–C bond forming reactions.
+Synthetic Methodology Development: New synthetic methods involving organoselenium reagents and catalysts for accessing privileged heterocyclic scaffolds via key C–C bond forming reactions.